phac-nml/COVID_data_science_misc/README.md

 # COVID_data_science_misc
-Data science scripts on COVID related things
+This is home for data science scripts on COVID related work

+Maintained by Julie Chih-yu Chen